saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 <!-- Copy this file into tools/site/coursenameFolder & start editing -->

-summary: Module 1 of the TestRunner Toolkit course, introducing how to set up a Cypress test with TestRunner toolkit and Sauce Labs.
+summary: Module 1 of the Cypress on Sauce course, introducing how to set up a Cypress test with Testrunner toolkit, a Docker container or Sauce VM, Docker, and Sauce Labs.
-id: Module1-TestRunner
+id: Module1-Testrunner
 categories: beginner
 tags: testrunner
 environments: Web